-- Refusal to comply with the disclosure requirements of the SRC and its IRR.
-This disqualification shall be effective as long as the refusal persists. - Absence in more than fifty percent (50%) of all regular and special meetings of the Board of directors during his incumbency, or any twelve (12) month period during the said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
-This disqualification applies for purposes of the succeeding election. - Dismissal or termination for cause as director of any corporation covered by Code.
-The disqualification shall be in effect until he has cleared himself of any involvement in the cause that gave rise to his dismissal or termination. - If the beneficial equity ownership of an independent director in the corporation or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
-The disqualification shall be lifted if the limit is later complied with. - If any of the judgments or orders cited in the grounds for permanent disqualification has not yet become final.
+Ī (Section 2.2.1.2, Manual on Corporate Governance) d.
+Temporary Disq ualification Executive Directors Any of the following shall be a gro und for the temporary disqualification of Non-Executive a director: Directors Independent Directors Refusal to comply with the disclosure requirements of the SRC and its IRR.
+This disqualification shall be effective as long as the refusal persists.
+Absence in more than fifty percent (50%) of all regular and special meetings of the Board of directors during his incumbency, or any twelve (12) month period during the said incumbency, unless the absence is due to illness, death in the immediate family or serious accident.
+This disqualification applies for purposes of the succeeding election.
+Dismissal or termination for cause as director of any corporation covered by Code.
+The disqualification shall be in effect until he has cleared himself of any involvement in the cause that gave rise to his dismissal or termination.
+If the beneficial equity ownership of an independent director in the corporation or its subsidiaries and affiliates exceeds two percent (2%) of its subscribed capital stock.
+The disqualification shall be lifted if the limit is later complied with.
+If any of the judgments or orders cited in the grounds for permanent disqualification has not yet become final.
 A temporary disqualified director shall, within sixty (60) business days from such disqualification, take appropriate action to remedy or correct the disqualification.
 If he fails or refuses to do so for unjustified reasons, the disqualification shall become permanent.
-(Section 2.2.1.2, Manual on Corporate Governance) e.
-Removal Executive Directors Non-Executive The Corporate Governance Committee shall be responsible A director may be removed from office for a third violation of any provision of Directors for reporting violation/s after the Manual.
+(Section 2.2.1.2, Manual on Corpo rate Governance) e.
+Removal Executive Directors The Corporate Governance A director may be removed from office Non-Executive Committee shall be responsible for a third violation of any provision of Directors for reporting violation/s after the Manual.
 Independent Directors due notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.
-(Section 8.1, Manual on Corporate Governance) (Section 8.3, Manual on Corporate Governance) f.
+(Section 8.1, Manual on Corporate Governance) (Section 8.3, Manual on Corporate Governance)

+f.
 Re-instatement Executive Directors None.
 None.
-Non-Executive Directors None.
+Non-Executive None.
 None.
-Independent Directors as served for a five year consecutive mandatory two (2) year "cooling off" nt.
+Directors Independent Directors An independent director who has served for a five year consecutive period and has undergone the mandatory two (2) year "cooling off" period is eligible for reinstatement.
 Service of a period of six (6) months shall be equivalent to one (1) year.
-In the event that the Company makes an exception to the rule on limits for continuous service of independent directors, the Company shall justify and disclose it.
-(Section 2.1.4, Manual on Corpord ate Governance) g.
-Suspension Executive Directors The Corporate Governance Directors may be suspended from Non-Executive Committee shall be responsible office for committing a second Directors for reporting violation/s after violation of any provision of the Independent Directors due notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Manual.
-The duration of the suspension shall depend on the gravity of the violation.
-Board.
+In the event that the Company makes an exception to the rule on limits for continuous service of independent directors, the Company shall justify and disclose it. g.
+Suspension (Section 2.1.4, Manual on Corporate Governance) Executive Directors The Corporate Governance Directors may be suspended from Non-Executive Committee shall be responsible office for committing a second Directors for reporting violation/s after violation of any provision of the Independent Directors due notice and hearing and shall recommend to the Chairman of the Board the imposable penalty for such violation, for further review and approval of the Board.
 (Section 8.1, Manual on Corporate Governance) (Section 8.3, Manual on Corporate Governance)

-Voting Results of the last Annual General Meeting (May 11, 2015)
+Voting Results of the last Annual General Meeting (May 11, 2016)